Is a Nursing Career Right For You?

 The National Council of State Boards of Nursing is working to alleviate the shortage of nurses in some areas of the nation and to make it easier for nurses to transfer between states.
 This compact allows nurses to have a single multistate license that will enable them to practice their nursing jobs in all of the compact conditions for their careers in nursing.

-How to Determine a Nursing Program’s Approval and Accreditation?
+How to Determine a Nursing Program’s Approval and LPN Accreditation?

-While searching for licensed practical nurse programs near me to build a nursing career as a nurse practitioner, you can also check schools’ accreditation status at the ACEN site.
-This site is for all levels of programs.
+While searching for licensed practical nurse programs near me to achieve future career goal as a nurse practitioner, you can also check schools’ LPN accreditation status at the ACEN site.
+This site is for all levels of classes.
 The CCNE site is for baccalaureate and graduate programs.

 Get Your Nursing Career Training Readiness Score Now!